-The seroprevalence in Weber County also appears to be slightly higher than the seroprevalence rate found four-county testing area for Phase 1 - Part A. Analysis of the blood antibody tests in Weber County revealed an adjusted seroprevalence of 1.39%, or about 1 in 72 respondents in Weber County age 12 or older showed evidence of prior infection.
-The confidence interval for estimated seroprevalence in Weber is 0.27%-3.66%.
+The seroprevalence in Weber County also appeared to be slightly higher than the seroprevalence rate previously found for the four-county testing area for Phase 1 - Part A. Analysis of the blood antibody tests in Weber County revealed an adjusted seroprevalence of 1.39%, or about 1 in 72 respondents in Weber County age 12 or older showed evidence of prior infection.
+The 95% confidence interval for estimated seroprevalence in Weber is 0.27%-3.66%.

-The Estimated Clinical Detection Rate in Weber County is about 35%
+The Estimated Clinical Detection Rate in Weber County is about 65%

 In the 10-17 days prior to blood serology testing for the area, the case rate for Weber County was 0.9%.
-Based on the case count rate and estimated seroprevalence in Weber County, the estimated clinical detection rate in Weber county is approximately 35%.
+Based on the case count rate and estimated seroprevalence in Weber County, the estimated clinical detection rate in Weber county is approximately 65%.

-Seroprevalence in the Hispanic Community Remains Higher in the Phase 1 - Part B Sample
+Seroprevalence in the Hispanic Community Remains Higher in Phase 1 - Part B